MicrosoftDocs/learn/learn-pr/azure/query-data-sentinel/resources/design-doc.md

 ### Key content per learning objective

-After you complete this unit, you&#39;ll be able to visualize security data using Microsoft Sentinel workbooks.
+After you complete this unit, you&#39;ll be able to visualize security data using Azure Sentinel workbooks.
 Unit topics include:

-- Introduction to the Microsoft Sentinel Logs page
+- Introduction to the Azure Sentinel Logs page
 - Navigate through the Logs page

 ## Fourth unit: Query data using Kusto Query Language